telosnetwork/telos-docs/docs/dapps/smart-contracts/hardhat_sourcify.md

   };
 ```

-2. Add a blank deployments folder in root directory.
-This is where the Json ABI and byte will be pasted automatically when we run a deploy command.
+2. Add a blank deployment folder in root directory.
+The JSON ABI and byte will be pasted here automatically when a deploy command is executed.

 ## Installations

 ### Package Checklist
 __ Make sure these packages are included in your package.json list before running a deploy command.__

-If some of the following packages are missing just run npm install <package_name>
 - @nomiclabs/hardhat-ethers
 - @nomiclabs/hardhat-waffle
 - chai